bickfordb/Shotwell/README.md

 Mariposa (name TBD)
 ===================

-This is a media player designed to meet my needs.
-These needs mostly consist of the following: efficiently handling large collections, sharing, discovering, playing to an Aiport Express.
+This is a media player for Mac OS X designed to meet my needs.
+These needs mostly consist of the following: efficiently handling large collections (ie. more than 5000 albums), sharing, discovering, playing to an Airport Express.

 Features: